aiven/devportal/docs/products/kafka/howto/tiered-storage-overview-page.rst

 Access tiered storage overview
 --------------------------------

-1. In the `Aiven console <https://console.aiven.io/>`_, choose your project and select your Aiven for Apache Kafka service.
+1. Log in to the `Aiven console <https://console.aiven.io/>`_, choose your project and select your Aiven for Apache Kafka service.
 2. From the left sidebar, select **Tiered Storage**.

-   - If you haven't enabled tiered storage for your service, you'll have the option to enable it.
+   - If tiered storage is not yet enabled for your service, you will see the option to enabled it.
    - If tiered storage is enabled but not configured for any topics, you have the option to set it up for topics directly.
 For more details, see :doc:`Enable and configure tiered storage for topics </docs/products/kafka/howto/configure-topic-tiered-storage>`.

 3. Once configured, you can view an overview of tiered storage and its associated details.